Written byAnna Yuan

-First Aid is a utility built-in Mac operating system.
-It can check and repair file system errors on Macintosh HD, external hard drive, USB drive, flash drive, SD card, etc,.
+First Aid is a built-in utility in Mac operating system.
+It can check and repair file system errors on Macintosh HD, external hard drive, USB drive, flash drive, SD card, etc.

 Steps to fix the unreadable disk with First Aid:

-Step 2: Once the error has been dismissed, open Applications -> Utilities -> Disk Utility.
+- Once the error has been dismissed, open Applications > Utilities > Disk Utility.

-Step 5: Click "Run" button, First Aid will check the volume for errors and then fix the problem on the unreadable disk if possible.
+- Click the Run button, First Aid will check the volume for errors and then fix the problem on the unreadable disk if possible.

 Wait until the procedure is complete.
 If you get returned a message saying success, restart your Mac and see if the disk becomes readable.

-If another message says that disk utility cannot repair unreadable disk, go to solution 5 to recover data.
+If another message says that disk utility cannot repair the unreadable disk, try solution 5 to recover data.

 Fix 5: Repair the unreadable disk by data recovery

-Due to the above causes, macOS fails to read the disk and you cannot access the data stored in it.
-To access the data, you can restore your data from the backup if you have a backup elsewhere.
+When macOS fails to read the disk, to access the data on this external storage device, you can restore your data from the backup if you have a backup elsewhere.
 If you do not have a backup, you need a professional Mac data recovery software to recover data, such as iBoysoft Mac Data Recovery.

-Fix 6: Initialize disk to repair the unreadable disk
+Fix 6: Initialize the disk to repair the unreadable disk

-After data recovery is successfully done, it is time to erase this disk to repair the disk not readable error.
+After data recovery is successfully done, it is time to erase this disk to repair the disk not readable error on macOS Ventura.

 Steps to repair the unreadable disk by initializing:

-Step 1: When the initial prompt message "The disk you inserted was not readable by this computer" appears, click "Initialize" to open the Disk Utility.
+- When the initial prompt message 'The disk you inserted was not readable by this computer' appears, click Initialize to open the Disk Utility.

-Step 2: Once Disk Utility is open, you will see a list of drives attached to the system.
+- Once Disk Utility is open, from the menu bar, click View > Show All Devices, and you will see a list of drives attached to the system.
 Select the problematic disk you wish to initialize.